BGorenc/WiFi_Controlled_Lightsaber/README.md

   </p>
 </div>

 At this point you will will have the same issue as before with the tip.
-The mating surfaces of the blade and outlet plug are too tight.
+The mating surfaces of the blade and outlet plug (1" Thin Walled Pixel Blade Adapter) are too tight.
 So you will have to sand down the mating surface of the blade until you get a nice snug fit between the two components.

 <div style="text-align: center;">
   <img src="Images/bade_assembled.PNG" alt="Blade Assembled" title="Blade Assembled" class="center">